machanism-org/machai/bindex-core/README.md

 </dependency>
 ```

 The AI-facing operations include `get_bindex`, `pick_libraries`, `register_bindex`, and `register_bindex_json`.
-Configure the host application's GenAI and embedding providers, plus the MongoDB repository connection, before using semantic discovery or metadata registration.
+Configure the GenAI and embedding providers through the host application's `Configurator`, along with the MongoDB repository connection, before using semantic discovery or metadata registration.

 ## Resources